LesGameDevToolsMagique/GameEditor/README.md

 is one of the main subject of this exercise

 This is a project for Beijing Jiatong University in Game Tool Developement

+- Problems

+TO DO

+- Goals

+Develop a tool to edit/ship features 7x24
+Make the tool cross platform

+- User Story

+Game Operator add/remove/update a feature into the map, on a specific place, at a given time.
+Game Coding guys add a feature into the code base, after sufficient testing, the binary is shipped to the prod, which enables the Game Operator to add the feature to the map.

+- Architecture

+TO DO

+- Details of Components

+TO DO

+- Milestones

+TO DO